D.M.A. in Piano Performance, minor in Vocal Collaborative Piano, University of North Texas

 Phone: (940) 898-2500

-Mr. Kim received his musical training at the Keimyung University with First Prize, in Daegu, South Korea.
-Under the tutelage of Joseph Banowetz, he earned his master of music degree in piano performance and is anticipating receiving a doctor of musical arts degree in piano performance from the University of North Texas.
+Dr. Kim received his bachelor of music degree in piano performance and his musical training at the Keimyung University with First Prize, in Daegu, South Korea.
+Under the tutelage of Joseph Banowetz, he earned his master of music degree and received a doctor of musical arts degree in piano performance from the University of North Texas.